jtranquilli/arb-bot/README.md

 January 20, 2024
 - I've put the CUDA-Eigen integration on hold in favour of working on the traversal algorithm.
 At this point I have a very heavily modified version of a known graph traversal algorithm but I'm still experimenting with improvements that can be made in terms of moving run-time problems to compile time.
 - My most likely approach moving forward will be to use the traversal algorithm as an exploratory pre-amble to the execution phase, i.e., rather than use it to discover opportunities and then execute upon them, use it to discover and document all opportunities, then use some multi-threading/websocket magic to constantly monitor and execute upon the discovered possibilities.

+January 28, 2024
+- Completed system for retrieval and parsing of order books
+- Implemented a baseline liquidity analysis process for each cryptocurrency